couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 Future<Long> asyncDecr(String key, int by, long def, int exp);
 ```

-* Add development pom.xml: A maven pom file has been added to the source code in order to make it easier to get setup with all the dependencies and therefore making it easier to contribute.
+* Add development pom.xml: A maven pom file has been added to the source code to make it easier to get set up with all the dependencies and therefore making it easier to contribute.

 **Fixes in 1.4.0-dp2**

-* General fixes and stabilisation around the new carrier publication feature.
+* General fixes and stabilization around the new carrier publication feature.
 * [SPY-158:](http://www.couchbase.com/issues/browse/SPY-158): The "max reconnect delay" on the factory builder incorrectly assumed seconds instead of the advertised milliseconds, leading to wrong reconnect behavior.
 This is now fixed and works as advertised on the builder.
 * [SPY-161:](http://www.couchbase.com/issues/browse/SPY-161): When an operation gets cancelled, now all its "children" get cancelled as well.
 Children get created if an operation needs to be cloned, for example on "not my vbucket" responses.
 This avoids the situation where operations are kept around longer than needed because their parent cancellation was never passed to them appropriately.

 **Known Issues in 1.4.0-dp2**

-* [JCBC-401](http://www.couchbase.com/issues/browse/JCBC-401): When durability requirements (PersistTo/ReplicateTo) are used, a custom timeout (for example `.get(1, TimeUnit.MINUTES))` is ignored if it is higer than the default `obsTimeout` setting on the `CouchbaseConnectionFactory`.
+* [JCBC-401](http://www.couchbase.com/issues/browse/JCBC-401): When durability requirements (PersistTo/ReplicateTo) are used, a custom timeout (for example `.get(1, TimeUnit.MINUTES))` is ignored if it is higher than the default `obsTimeout` setting on the `CouchbaseConnectionFactory`.
 The workaround
 here is to set a higher value through the `CouchbaseConnectionFactoryBuilder` and then just use `.get()` or a possibly lower timeout setting.

 <a id="couchbase-sdk-java-rn_1-4-0a"></a>